-- Trampoline Park – Ours has a toddler hour Fridays at 10am that we’ve done in the past.
-Brielle turns 6 late August and will no longer be eligible for this time slot so we’ll need to plan this for July!
+- Trampoline Park – DONE!
+Ours has a toddler hour Fridays at 10am that we’ve done in the past that you can attend with kids who are walkers to age 5.
+Brielle turns 6 late August so we might be able to hit it up one more time before that happens!

 - Pick fresh fruit – last year we did Strawberries in May so we’ll have to see what’s growing in the summer sun!

 - Catch lightning bugs – The girls can stay up a little later in the summer and complete this childhood classic activity!

 - Homemade Popsicles – DONE!
 We created a strawberry/banana/vanilla ice cream style when hosting a playdate with friends.
 Everyone LOVED them and we’re up for making more!
 I’m always looking to add more recipes to my list, especially since I need to do more for my 40 Before Forty list!

 - Plant and grown something – We’ll probably try a small scale project before going bigger with a garden in the yard next year.

 - Decorate T-shirts – The girls already got a taste for freezer paper stencil t-shirts during spring break so I think a new design is in order.
 (PS the SVG file for my “Summer 2019” design will be free in a post going live later this week!)